busraileri/meme-generator/README.md

 - **Save and Download**: Save the customized meme as a PNG image.

 ## Technologies Used
--React
+- React
--HTML Canvas API
+- HTML Canvas API
--CSS
+- CSS
--Vercel
+- Vercel

 ## Key Concepts
 - **Event Listeners**: Used for handling user interactions such as button clicks and form changes.